Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 1.40:
  * Add support for Opposing Force Deathmatch.
  * Tuned skill 1 bot to be more leet, skill 2 is now about same as old skill 1.
+ * New sound system and sound tracking system, huge improvement in how bot finds enemy that isn't visible.
  * Bugfixes to goal selection and weapon selection, results huge improvement how bot work on when not given good weapons on spawn (which is typical on Severian's MOD).